Greenheart/greenheart.github.io/src/content/posts/using-sqlite-triggers-to-boost-performance-of-select-count.md

 ## The website requirements

-During the sign up, users choose if they want to become members and whether or not they want to be visible on the website.
+During the sign-up, users choose if they want to become members and whether they want to be visible on the website.
 The count of members and non-members are then visible on the landing page, only including the users who want to be visible.

 Here are the two relevant boolean columns in the `users` table, represented as the integers `1` or `0` in SQLite: